 - Increased sedation

 - Loss of balance

-Retailers such as Liftmode strongly caution against mixing phenibut and alcohol, placing explicit warnings on both their websites and on the product itself.
-The reason to avoid this combination is due to the potential over-stimulation of specific receptors in the brain.
+Retailers strongly caution against mixing phenibut and alcohol, placing explicit warnings on their websites and the product itself.
+People should avoid this combination because of the brain’s potential over-stimulation of specific receptors.
 Phenibut and alcohol each individually activate receptors that depress the central nervous system.
 But when they are used together, the depressive effect can become dangerous.
-While there have been no instances of fatal phenibut-alcohol poisonings, thousands of people die every year from mixing alcohol with other depressants such as tranquilizing benzodiazepines. https://www.northpointrecovery.com/images/blog/wp-content/uploads/2018/02/why_quitting_alcohol_is_so_dangerous.jpg
+While there have been no reported instances of fatal phenibut-alcohol poisonings, thousands of people die every year from mixing alcohol with other depressants, such as tranquilizing benzodiazepines.

 - A steep drop in blood pressure

 There are two significant considerations about phenibut overdoses.
 First, because phenibut has a delayed onset of action, inexperienced users may feel that they have not taken enough, so they take more.
 Double-dosing like this can trigger unpleasant side effects or even cause an overdose.
 Also, unlike opioids, there is no pharmacological solution to a phenibut overdose.
 Instead, emergency poisonings must be treated in other ways, like stomach pumping.

 Tolerance to phenibut develops rather quickly, rapidly leading to dependence and addiction.
 Phenibut withdrawal symptoms can occur upon discontinuation of even short-term uses and may include:

 - Acute psychosis